 - 6.4.1 Costs met by and reimbursed to the liquidator in connection with the liquidation will fall into two categories: - Category 1 disbursements: These are payments to independent third parties where there is specific expenditure directly referable to the liquidation.
-Category 1 disbursements can be drawn without prior approval, although the liquidator should be prepared to disclose information about them in the same way as any other expenses.
-Category 2 disbursements: These are costs that are directly referable to the liquidation but not to a payment to an independent third party.
+Category 1 disbursements can be drawn without prior approval, although the liquidator should be prepared to disclose information about them in the same way as any other expenses. - Category 2 disbursements: These are costs that are directly referable to the liquidation but not to a payment to an independent third party.
 They may include shared or allocated costs that may be incurred by the liquidator or their firm, and that can be allocated to the liquidation on a proper and reasonable basis.

-When seeking approval, the liquidator should explain, for each category of cost, the basis on which the charge is being made.
-If the liquidator has obtained approval for the basis of Category 2 disbursements, that basis may continue to be used in a sequential appointment where further approval of the basis of remuneration is not required, or where the liquidator is replaced.

-- 6.4.2 The following are not permissible as disbursements: - a charge calculated as a percentage of remuneration; - an administration fee or charge additional to the liquidator's remuneration; - recovery of basic overhead costs such as office and equipment rental, depreciation and finance charges.
+Category 2 disbursements require approval in the same manner as a liquidator's fees. - 6.4.2 When seeking approval, the liquidator should explain, for each category of cost, the basis on which the charge is being made.
+If the liquidator has obtained approval for the basis of Category 2 disbursements, that basis may continue to be used in a sequential appointment where further approval of the basis of remuneration is not required, or where the liquidator is replaced. - 6.4.3 The following are not permissible as disbursements: - a charge calculated as a percentage of fees; - an administration fee or charge additional to the liquidator's fees; recovery of basic overhead costs such as office and equipment rental, depreciation and finance charges.